Zooming into the water snowline: high resolution water observations of the HL Tau disk: Results

 To investigate the second option, we made a simple thermochemical DALI model of a full disk that reproduces the continuum and CO isotopologue flux seen in the HL~Tau disk with ALMA within a factor of 2 for most disk regions (see App.~\ref{app:DALI} for details).
 We note that the first dust gap in the HL~Tau disk lies at 13~au which is outside the predicted water snowline location (2~au) for this model (black contour in Fig.~\ref{fig:multiplot_H2O}).
 For each of the lines in Fig.~\ref{fig:rot_dia_unres}, the position in radius $r$ and height $z$ of the $\tau_{\rm dust}=1$ surface is computed.
 As the continuum optical depth decreases with increasing wavelength, this surface shifts to layers deeper in the disk, revealing more of the water reservoir at longer wavelengths, see Fig.~\ref{fig:multiplot_H2O}.
 The fraction of the gas-phase \ce{H2O} molecules above that surface ($\mathcal{N}_{\rm above\ \tau_{\rm dust} = 1}$) compared to the total number of gas-phase \ce{H2O} molecules in the disk ($\mathcal{N}_{\rm tot\ in\ disk}$) is a measure for the amount of water hidden below the optically thick dust (see Table~\ref{tab:all_H2O}).
 The \ce{H2O} line fluxes themselves are not compared as a number of lines are predicted to be masing in some regions of the disk, which is artificially quenched in DALI by limiting their optical depth.

 At mid-IR wavelengths, the continuum optical depth hides most of the thermally desorbed water reservoir and only 0.02\% of the total gas-phase water reservoir is accessible with observations (Fig.~\ref{fig:multiplot_H2O} left).
+This is similar to what was found in \citet{Houge2025} who used dust evolution models to investigate the observable water reservoir as function of time.
 At far-IR wavelengths such as those probed by \textit{Herschel} PACS, the optically thick dust in the model hides the water below $z/r$ of $\sim0.15-0.2$ depending on the wavelength within the far-IR (Fig.~\ref{fig:multiplot_H2O} middle).
 As the gas density is much higher in the disk midplane than in the surface layers, even in the far-IR, only 0.2-2\% of the water reservoir in the model resides above the optically thick dust.
 Only in the (sub-)mm, the modelled $\tau_{\rm dust}=1$ surface is located deep inside the disk allowing observations to probe the water snowline position close to the disk midplane (Fig.~\ref{fig:multiplot_H2O} right).

 The right panel in Fig.~\ref{fig:rot_dia_unres} shows the same rotational diagram as in the left panel but with the correction for the fraction of the water reservoir that is visible applied to each line.
 The \ce{H2O} lines observed with ALMA only move up by a factor of a few as 35-70\% of the gas-phase water reservoir is visible to observations at those frequencies.
 In contrast, the mid- and far-IR datapoints move up by orders of magnitude.
 The difference in the $N_u/g_u$ between the (sub-)mm and far-IR lines with similar $E_u$ is much smaller (a factor of a few) after correcting for the optical depth of the continuum.
 Therefore, the 183, 321, and 325~GHz lines in this work and \citet{Facchini2024} are unlikely to be strongly masing.